MikuDegenerate/miku/docs/src/guides/how-to-use.md

 * Set "Dialog" to send conversation messages.
 You can also do actions with asterisks; for example `*pats her in the head*`
 * Set "Context" to indicate an environment change.
 For example, if you want to role-play going to the beach with your bot, write `They go to the beach`.
 * The "credits" amount is a feature for development purposes.
-It's just there to show the estimated cost of interaction.
+It's just there to show the estimated cost of the current interaction.
 It's not used for anything else.

 ### Save and load chat history